Just what I wanted, she thought. More stairs. As if keeping up with Elias Mammoth-Legs wasn't enough for one day.

 "Have you heard of this enclave before?"
-Battlemaster Vash spoke in a thick Valaysian accent, with a harshness like jagged steel.
+Battlemaster Vash spoke with a harshness like jagged steel.
 His black hair was pulled tightly in a knot behind his head, and his eyes were narrow chips of onyx.
 "Before you met the Raiders, that is."

 "I'm not sure," was all she could manage.

-"It's a simple question," Vash said, cracking his knuckles absent-mindedly.
-"Either you recall someone mentioning this place, or you don't."
+"It's a simple question."
+Vash cracked his knuckles one at a time.
+"Either you recall someone mentioning Whitecliff, or you don't."

 Elveron learned forward.
 "Go on."

-She swallowed, her throat even dryer than before.
+She swallowed, and her throat was even dryer than before.
 "An Aeon spoke to me.
 He was there in Northshire the night the Templars came, and then again in Dresten."

 No one seemed surprised at this.